stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/CAN/Networking/readme.txt

 @par Directory contents

-  - CAN/Normal/platform_config.h    Hardware configuration header file
+  - CAN/Networking/platform_config.h    Hardware configuration header file
-  - CAN/Normal/stm32f10x_conf.h     Library Configuration file
+  - CAN/Networking/stm32f10x_conf.h     Library Configuration file
-  - CAN/Normal/stm32f10x_it.c       Interrupt handlers
+  - CAN/Networking/stm32f10x_it.c       Interrupt handlers
-  - CAN/Normal/stm32f10x_it.h       Interrupt handlers header file
+  - CAN/Networking/stm32f10x_it.h       Interrupt handlers header file
-  - CAN/Normal/main.c               Main program
+  - CAN/Networking/main.c               Main program

 @par Hardware and Software environment

-  - This example runs on STM32F10x Connectivity line, High-Density, Medium-Density and Low-Density Devices.
+  - This example runs on STM32F10x Connectivity line, High-Density, Medium-Density, XL-Density and Low-Density Devices.

-  - This example has been tested with STMicroelectronics STM3210C-EVAL (STM32F10x Connectivity line), STM3210E-EVAL (STM32F10x High-Density) and STM3210B-EVAL
-    (STM32F10x Medium-Density) evaluation boards and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM3210C-EVAL (Connectivity line), STM3210E-EVAL (High-Density and XL-Density) and STM3210B-EVAL (Medium-Density) evaluation boards and can be easily tailored to any other supported device and development board.
     To select the STMicroelectronics evaluation board used to run the example, uncomment the corresponding line in CAN/Normal/platform_config.h or stm32_eval.h file